cdutboy928/notes/wifi_hacking/AWS.md

-## VPC for hashcat
-There are only AWS EC2 instances available.
 ### AWS EC2
 #### how to choose instances
 !!!Instances suitable for Hashcat
-Choose p3.x2large when tasks are few. p3dn.x24large when tasks are many and heavy.
 ##### [P2 Instance Details](https://amazonaws-china.com/ec2/instance-types/p2/)

 Name|GPUs|vGPUs|RAM|Network Brandwidth|Benchmark for WPA!!!